 Seven months after the Manali-Spiti highway was closed following a heavy snowfall at Kunzum pass, the highway has been partially opened for traffic on Tuesday.

-Perched at height of 15,050 feet, Kunzam pass, the gateway to Spiti valley of Himachal had received around 50 feet of snow this year.
+Perched at height of 15,050 feet, Kunzum pass, the gateway to Spiti valley of Himachal had received around 50 feet of snow this year.
 This pass is the only route to connect the Lahaul valley directly with Spiti division of the same district.
 Due to closure of the pass, residents of the district were forced to travel around 800 kilometres to reach the other end of same district covering Kinnaur, Shimla and Kullu districts.

 The Manali-Koksar-Batal-Kaza (Spiti) route is one of the widely used adventurous routes of the world.
 Every year thousands of backpackers, mostly trekkers, mountain bikers and mountaineers use the route to reach Chandertal Lake, Kibber, Losar, Hansa, Komic and Chango.
 World famous monasteries like Kye, Tabo, Dhankar are also in Spiti valley of Lahaul-Spiti district.
 The panoramic Manali-Spiti highway provides a majestic view of Himachal’s largest glacier Bara Sigri.
-As the Rohtang pass was restored on May 28, around a month late than usual, the Kunzam pass too has been restored around two weeks later than usual due to record snowfall in past 20 years.
+As the Rohtang pass was restored on May 28, around a month late than usual, the Kunzum pass too has been restored around two weeks later than usual due to record snowfall in past 20 years.

 In the meantime, hundreds of taxis with tourists have left for Spiti on Tuesday.
 According to travel agents and taxi operators, thousands of enquiries were pouring in asking them the status of Manali-Spiti road.
 Taxis were crossing the pass on their own risk.